arangodb/docs-hugo/site/content/3.12/operations/installation/linux/operating-system-configuration.md

 On Linux ArangoDB uses [jemalloc](https://github.com/jemalloc/jemalloc) as its memory allocator.
 Unfortunately, some OS configurations can interfere with jemalloc's ability to function properly.
-Specifically, Linux's "transparent hugepages", Windows' "large pages" and other similar features sometimes prevent jemalloc from returning unused memory to the operating system and result in unnecessarily high memory use.
+Specifically, Linux's "transparent hugepages" sometimes prevent jemalloc from returning unused memory to the operating system and result in unnecessarily high memory use.
 Therefore, we recommend disabling these features when using jemalloc with ArangoDB.
 Please consult your operating system's documentation for how to do this.